Is Trump Keeping His Promise To Donate His Presidential Salary?

 According to the U.S. Constitution, a president is entitled to receive a $400,000 annual salary, payable at the end of every month.
 Under the auspices of the law, Mr. Trump was due his first paycheck of $33,333 in February and is meant to receive his second paycheck on March 20.

 A source speaking to the Daily Mail revealed that MSNBC made overtures to the White House to confirm if the president had donated his salary.
 According to the source, the approach was rejected.
-The source said that the chief legal correspondent of the network, Ari Melber had spoken to the White House, Office of Personnel Management and the Treasury Department and asked for documents and details to buttress the claim that the president was actually forfeiting his salary as pledged.
+The source said that the chief legal correspondent for the network, Ari Melber, had spoken to the White House’s Office of Personnel Management and the Treasury Department and asked for documents and details to buttress the claim that the president was actually forfeiting his salary as pledged.

-The three departments had refused to comment if the first salary of the president had been forfeited.
-The Office of Personnel Management had referred the network to take up the matter with the White House.
-Ari Melber had queried the exact stance of the Trump administration over the assurances made.
+The three departments refused to comment if the president’s first salary had been forfeited.
+The Office of Personnel Management told the network to take up the matter with the White House.
+Ari Melber queried the exact stance of the Trump administration over the assurances he’d previously made.

 “In the potential absence of documentation confirming donation of the first paycheck, what is the Trump administration’s position on the President’s pledge to donate his salary?
 Has the President’s reversed his decision, or does the President plan to delay donating the salary as he receives it each month?
-If so, on what date does the President intend to donate his salary?
+If so, on what date does the President intend to donate his salary?”

 Is Trump keeping his promise to donate presidential salary? https://t.co/Ow4wMEEaG1 via @msnbc pic.twitter.com/hzGZUNfafO